coffee2code/master-post-password/readme.txt

 == Installation ==

-1. Unzip `master-post-password.zip` inside the plugins directory for your site (typically `/wp-content/plugins/`).
-Or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or unzip `master-post-password.zip` inside the plugins directory for your site (typically `/wp-content/plugins/`).
 2. Activate the plugin through the 'Plugins' admin menu in WordPress
 3. Set a master post password
  a. via the 'Settings' -> 'Reading' admin menu